BinghamtonRover/RoverSystem/scratch/PYTHON/xbox_remote_demo/README.txt

 The demo uses the xbox-remote-demo branch.
 The code will go in scratch/PYTHON/xbox_remote_demo.

+The demo requires the installation of the 'inputs' and 'pyglet' packages from pip.

 ==[ 1.
 Reading Controller State ]==

 One computer in the demo will be connected to an Xbox controller.
 This can be done with a wire or with bluetooth, as long as the controller is connected to the OS.

 This part consists of a Python file which exposes a single function.
-This function will take one parameter, which is a callback that takes a single parameter of type ControllerState (found in controller_state.py).
-This single function should loop infinitely, keeping a record of the current Xbox state (in a ControllerState object).
-It should listen for updates from the controller, update its record, then pass said record to the callback.
+This function will take one parameter, which is a ControllerState (found in controller_state.py).
+This function should loop infinitely, listening for updates from the controller.
+Upon an update, the ControllerState parameter should be updated.
 The python module 'inputs' should be used for this (installed with 'pip install inputs' or 'pip3 install inputs').
 Note that the inputs module does not normalize controller values; this will have to be done within this function.
 See https://github.com/ZeldaZach/BinghamtonRover2017/blob/HaxagonusD-patch-1/Button%20Mappings.py for how to read and interpret the controller button presses.